 • In 1980, a proposal to have liquor sales at the golf courses was defeated.
 However, in 1982 CityCouncil approved it.

 Jacob Schey’s descendants are also part of the Sunset family.
-Candi Schey is the current ladies’ 9-hole president.
+Candi Schey is the past president of ladies’ 9-hole.
 Her late husband Dave Schey still holds the course record, having played all 9 holes twice for a score of 61 in the 1991 City Championship.